tigerfarm/tfpconversations/README.md

 + CONVERSATIONS_SERVICE_SID : your Conversations service SID (starts with IS).
 + CONVERSATIONS_MESSAGING_SERVICE_SID : Conversation service Messaging Service SID.
 + PORT : optional, web server port.
 When running on a local server, default port is 8000.

+Features:
++ After loading the client in your browser, click List conversations to view the conversations in the Twilio Conversations service.
+This makes a server side call to list all conversations.
++ Enter an identity to use in the creation of your token. click Create Client to create a Conversations client object.
++

+Set configurations using the Twilio Console, add environment variables, and your ready to run it on your local server that has Node.js installed.

 ### Requirements: